fortran-lang/webpage/source/news/2026/08-09-legacy-code-confessions.md

 difficult to change.
 Despite their success, these legacy systems can be hard to understand, test, maintain, or modernise.
-To help, we are collecting the patterns that give legacy systems these qualities, together with tried and tested the alternatives that can help.
+To help, we are collecting the patterns that give legacy systems these qualities, together with tried and tested alternatives that can help.

 This is not about blaming the people who wrote the code.
 Constraints change, and many of these choices were reasonable at the time.
 The goal is to give the